manifoldfinance/fold-staking/README.md

 The useful property is in the second half of the expression.
 Division prevents an overflow from occuring (in the worst-case scenario) because, otherwise, duration would keep increasing (potentially indefinitely), and eventually cause an overflow in the result of the expression.

 When it comes to calculating rewards, specifically, we don't take into account the stake's entire duration, looping through each week on a need-to-count basis (we divide and conquer the problem of aggregating rewards).
+Claiming rewards or removing liquidity resets the deposit's timestamp to the current week (reducing its total rewards).

 For a separate matter, we do factor in the average stake duration.
 The following property is inherited from the so-called "sunshine & rainbow" design doc: "you can only have 1 position per wallet; you can always add on top of your current position, but you can’t split your position into multiple pieces."